-Being on the cutting edge makes us part of a community of hardcore enthusiasts who share similar ideas, technologies, and terms.
-A shared vocabulary is great — but it can also be a frustrating barrier of entry for the uninitiated.
+Being part of this community is great.
+Many other enthusiasts share similar ideas and beliefs on how organizations should operate in the 21st century.
+As a result, a shared vocabulary develops, which is great — but it can also be a frustrating barrier of entry and turn into jargon for others.

-As my awareness and knowledge of this work grew I kept encountering new words, terms and quandaries — some directed at me, some I overheard, and some I stumbled across on my own.
-To help bring people up to speed on the various words and concepts we use in doing this type of work I’ve created a living list of the key terms needed to understand what is going on.
+As my experience and knowledge of this discipline grew, I kept encountering a common set of words, terms, and quandaries.
+This article is my attempt to help others get up to speed on the various words and concepts we use to transform the way organizations work.
+Below is a living list of the key terms needed to understand what is going on.

 I will be updating this list over time as I gather feedback and come across more lingo that needs explaining.